 I am very lucky to have an extremely supportive spouse.
 We work as a team to manage the household, business, and pleasure aspects of our lives, and we outsource the tasks that we have neither the time or energy to do ourselves.

 It’s tough to do it all, so play to your strengths and outsource what you need – personal assistant, tech support, housekeeper – delegate tasks so you can focus on that work-life balance.

 9. Find a way to schedule uninterrupted work time.

-This is easy for me as I work alone, but if you are surrounded by a team you are vulnerable to distractions.
+If you are surrounded by people you are vulnerable to distractions.
 I find it’s much simpler to achieve a ‘flow’ state when I’m in a quiet space – and sometimes feel I accomplish a full day’s work in two hours when the flow is working.